Skip to content

 Node Upgrade Selection

-Nodes that require upgrade are detected when:
+Nodes that require an upgrade are detected when:

 • driver DaemonSet revision changes